2796gaurav/mcpconn/examples/simple_client/README.md

 # Simple MCP Client

-Basic example showing how to use the `mcpclient` package as an MCP client.
+Basic example showing how to use the `mcpconn` package as an MCP client.

 ## Quick Start